 This photo looks west from Hancock Avenue.
-The western stone wall of The Angle is visible running from left to right across the middle of the photo from monument to the 69th Pennsylvania on the very left edge of the photo to the monument to the 72nd Pennsylvania in the center.
+The western stone wall of The Angle is runs from left to right across the middle of the photo from the monument to the 69th Pennsylvania on the very left edge of the photo to the monument to the 72nd Pennsylvania in the center.
 The wall continues, hidden behind a slight rise and the tree, to about the right edge of the photo, then makes a right angle almost directly toward the viewer.

 The cannon and caissons are part of the monument to Battery A, 4th United States Artillery.
 It was commanded by Medal of Honor recipient Alonzo Cushing.
 Directly in front of the cannon is the monument to Confederate Brigadier General Lewis Armistead.
 He led his men over the stone wall, temporarily breaking the Union line.
 Armistead was mortally wounded here and his men driven back, captured or killed.
 In the distance to the left is the Codori Farm, where Confederate Major General George Pickett commanded his division in the charge.
 In the far distance is the tree line which was the starting point for the attacking Confederate forces.

 Location of the Angle at Gettysburg

 The Angle on the Gettysburg battlefield is about 0.4 mile south of town on the west side of Hancock Avenue.
 Hancock Avenue is one way northbound.
 (39°48’47.5″N 77°14’09.8″W)